cruzankid/monte_carlo/README.md

 # monte_carlo

-This is a monte carlo simulation for uncertainty estimation of sediment volumetrics estimated from geophysical datasets
+This is a monte carlo simulation for uncertainty estimation of sediment volumetrics derived from geophysical datasets